andrew/ultimate-awesome/README.md

 - [awesome-affective-computing](https://github.com/eric-erki/awesome-affective-computing) - A curated list of awesome affective computing papers, software, open-source projects, and resources.
 - [-awesome-agriculture](https://github.com/eric-erki/-awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
-- [awesome-android-things](https://github.com/eric-erki/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [awesome-api](https://github.com/eric-erki/awesome-api) - A curated list of awesome resources for design and implement RESTful API's.
 - [awesome-architecture-search](https://github.com/eric-erki/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [-awesome-artificial-intelligence](https://github.com/eric-erki/-awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.